gerac83/BMVC2024/authors/submit-your-paper.md

 The authors should appropriately refer to the supplementary material in the paper.
 Note that reviewers will be encouraged to look at it but are not obligated to do so.

 Supplementary material is to be submitted by the [supplemental material deadline]({{site.baseurl}}{% link dates.md %}).

----

-## Paper Submission

-<p>Paper submission and registration are handled via OpenReview.
-The submission portal will open on April 2nd, 2024.
-Further instructions will be posted here in due course.</p>

-Paper registration is performed by registering as a user with OpenReview and entering a paper title and abstract.
-This will result in the allocation of a “paper ID”, which indicates that registration is completed and should be used to prepare the review copy.
-You can make edits and upload new paper drafts until the final paper deadline.
-Submitted papers should be prepared according to the published specifications for formatting and style.
-Please be sure to read both the formatting instructions and policies before submission.

 <!-- <p style="text-align: center;"><a class="btn btn-primary" role="button" href="" disabled>Submit your Paper via OpenReview</a></p> -->